 - Becoming completely disabled

 401(k)s do permit withdrawals.
 But if certain circumstances hold, the withdrawals may be subject to income taxation and a 10% penalty.
 To extend employee incentives, some companies offer contribution-matching opportunities.
-Investors taking advantage of this may be hesitant to retire their 401(k) if it meant their savings incentive could be compromised.
+Investors taking advantage of this may be hesitant to unlock their 401(k) if it meant their savings incentive could be compromised.

-In-Service Alternate Rollover: Strategy to Retire Your 401(k)
+In-Marriage QDRO: Strategy to Unlock Your 401(k)

 To be clear, the 401(k) question isn’t a small one.
 According to the Department of Labor, over 638,000 defined-contribution plans are in the United States, of which 80.4% make up 401(k) plans.
 There are 88.7 million total plan participants in the U.S., of whom 73.7 million workers are active participants.

-In-Service Alternate Rollover Basics
+In-Marriage QDRO Rollover Basics